omaryesith/sentinel/README.md

 [![CI](https://github.com/omaryesith/sentinel/actions/workflows/ci.yml/badge.svg)](https://github.com/omaryesith/sentinel/actions/workflows/ci.yml)
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

+> [!NOTE]
+> **Portfolio Demonstration Project**
+>
+> This is a demonstration project showcasing modern web development practices, real-time communication patterns, and full-stack Python architecture.
+It is part of my professional portfolio to demonstrate technical skills in Django, WebSockets, event-driven design, and containerized deployment.

 Sentinel is a **distributed synthetic monitoring platform** designed to verify the availability and latency of web services in real-time.
 Monitor your critical endpoints with automated health checks, track performance metrics, and get instant insights into your service reliability.

 Built with a focus on **Clean Architecture**, **Horizontal Scalability**, and **Observability**.